How to Tell If Retinol is Working for You

-Retinol makes big promises.
-The cosmetic version of retinol (also known as vitamin A) is usually advertised as a treatment to reduce wrinkles and fine lines.
-Occasionally it’s also recommended for other concerns, like breakouts or dark spots.
-But how to tell if retinol is really working for you?
+Retinol makes big promises, usually as a treatment for wrinkles and fine lines.
+It’s often recommended for other concerns, like breakouts or dark spots.
+But how can you tell if retinol is really working for you?

 Here’s what you’ll learn in this post: